 Bulgaria is decidedly Eastern European, sure.
 But blame the EU affiliation, since it feels a lot more Western or Central European than its Balkan neighbors.
 Its big cities are full of cultural treasures (Plovdiv was the European cultural capital in 2019), and its small towns with their imposing mountain backdrops will charm the pants off of you.

 On top of that, the best things to do while traveling to Bulgaria are free.
-Bulgaria has some serious mountains – so it’s big for hikers.
+Bulgaria has some serious mountains – so it’s big for hikers and is also a great cheap ski destination.
 And, best of all, it welcomes wild campers.
 Save your levas and pitch a good tent for the night, then hike the highest peak in the Balkans (Masala) at sunrise.
 The average budget per day is about $50.

 - Czech Republic (Czechia)

 Significant cultural and historical cities and landmarks may be found in the Czech Republic, a nation that has been inscribed on the World Heritage List.
 Prague is by far the most well-known tourist destination in the Czech Republic.
 The city is often regarded as one of the most stunning capitals in the world, with a well-maintained core.
 It’s also one of the most major European hotspots for stag parties and wild weekends.

 But there are many great cities to explore including Karlovy Vary, Czeke Budejovice and Brno.

 The country is rich also with bewitching scenery and natural beauty.
 Expect to spend around $90 per day as a tourist in Czechia.

 Being one of the least visited countries on the old continent has its advantages: Moldova is also one of the coolest low-cost countries in Europe.
 Moldova flirts with you through its fine wine and less-traveled countryside.